 I’m a professor in the College of Education.
 I’ve worked in higher education since earning my doctorate in 1995, and I’ve had a wonderful career working at three universities, including Vanderbilt and Santa Clara University, before joining the special education faculty at UMD in 2007.

 These are all very specific but only part of what special education teachers need to learn in order to be prepared to teach students with LD.
-Fortunately, I knew that the there are many, many websites with fantastic, ready-to-use teacher friendly materials (in English) from large numbers of federally funded projects, all related all kinds of disabilities.
+Fortunately, I knew that there are many, many websites with fantastic, ready-to-use teacher friendly materials (in English) from large numbers of federally funded projects, all related to all kinds of disabilities.
 These are professionally vetted, credible and effective and evidence-based strategies.
 The websites are really useful once translated into Vietnamese because they show detailed instructional modules, with clear videotaped segments of teachers who are showing others what to do and why.
 These were all at my disposal if I could figure out how to disseminate them.

 UMD understands that the world faces societal issues including climate change, social injustice, global health, and education disparities that are global challenges.
 Before going, I saw clear connections to UMD’s vision and the Fulbright goal that I was focusing on or promoting best practices in education.
 After my Fulbright Scholarship in Viet Nam, I now see clear intersections between health and education disparities that I had not previously understood.